 Five Below, Inc. Announces Promotion of Kenneth Bull to Chief Operating Officer to Drive Triple Double

-/EIN News/ -- PHILADELPHIA, PA, March 13, 2023 (GLOBE NEWSWIRE) -- Five Below, Inc. (NASDAQ: FIVE) ("Five Below" or the "Company") announced today that Kenneth Bull, Chief Financial Officer and Treasurer, has been promoted to the role of Chief Operating Officer.
+PHILADELPHIA, PA, March 13, 2023 (GLOBE NEWSWIRE) -- Five Below, Inc. FIVE ("Five Below" or the "Company") announced today that Kenneth Bull, Chief Financial Officer and Treasurer, has been promoted to the role of Chief Operating Officer.
 The Company will conduct a search for a new Chief Financial Officer, and Mr. Bull will continue to serve in this role until a new CFO is appointed.

 Joel Anderson, President and CEO of Five Below, stated, "During his 17-year tenure with Five Below, including 11 years as Chief Financial Officer, Ken deftly led our 2012 transition into a public company, successfully developed our finance function and team, and instilled a culture of discipline across the organization with an unwavering commitment to financial stewardship that has been key to our growth and profitability.
 He is the perfect candidate for the role of COO and this is the ideal time for us to add this position."